mholetzko/permetix/clients/python/README.md

 # Python License Client

-Pythonic client library for integrating with the Mercedes-Benz License Server.
+Pythonic client library for integrating with the Cloud License Server.

 ## Features